 Slits are usually made on the meat to allow proper cleaning (I forget to do this sometimes), and also to allow the seasoning to manifest its way through the meat.

-Distilled Vinegar: Some cooks will use the vinegar as a cleaning method as it is a common belief that the acid will kill any bacteria in the meat.
-I use this method the most for two reasons: I grew up doing it this way, so it is embedded in me and I do not feel comfortable preparing my meat dishes without using this method.
-Two, it also tenderizes the meat.
+Distilled Vinegar: Some cooks will use vinegar as a cleaning method as it is a common belief that the acid will kill any bacteria in the meat.

-Limes / Sour Oranges: Limes are very common to use when cooking, preparing, or cleaning meat in Haitian cuisine.
-For example, the lime juice is used to marinate the meat/fish then is poured into a pot to help season the sauce.
-We never discard the marinating sauce.
-And the lime itself after the juice is squeezed out, it is then rubbed on the meat to remove any bacteria or germs from prior handling.
+And the lime itself after the juice is squeezed out, is then rubbed on the meat to remove any bacteria or germs from prior handling.

 Once the meat has been cleaned as mentioned above, then rubbed with lime and or cleaned with vinegar, the meat is then rinsed a few times in warm water.
 The FINAL step is to apply boiled water.

-Boiled Water or Hot Water Bath: This is the final and the most vital stage in the meat cleaning process.
+Boiled Water or Hot Water Bath: This is the final and most vital stage in the meat cleaning process.
 Even if you skip some of the above steps, THE MEAT MUST BE WASHED WITH HOT OR BOILED WATER.

 Boiled water is often used as the last method to complete the cleaning process.
 Why?
 Haitian believe strongly in quick steam before seasoning can be applied to the meat for marinating.

-Also, Haitians believe the hot water help to remove any bacteria that may have been left from the initial cleaning process.
 No, the water does not “cook the meat”.
 Be mindful that the meat is not left in the water long enough for it to cook the meat.
-Length of time usually lasts between 20 seconds to 2 minutes, if that and that depends on the quantity.

-I usually boil the water then pour it over the meat.
+I usually boil the water and then pour it over the meat.
 Then, use tongs to transfer the meat from the hot water bath to a large bowl for seasoning.

-Let’s Recap The Cleaning Process:
+Let’s Recap The Haitian Chicken Cleaning Process:

 - We clean the meat by removing any and all fats, gunk, and or membranes or vessels as much as possible.